isabelc/crucible/README.md

 Crucible
 ========

-I'm currently under construction.
+I am currently under construction.
 Soon, I will be a starter theme built on an efficient, albeit custom, framework.

 Come back soon.